 Taking the line off my SW-Motech Legend bags I marked off 9 cm from the top to ensure the panniers would line up correctly on the bike (and avoid the exhaust).
 The brackets use 6 bolts and as the number plate kit (being lightweight) only supplies 4 so you will need to order some additional M5x12 button-head bolts and M5 Nyloc nuts.
 Don’t forget to use washers on the inside!

 If anything, without the throw over flap to distract, these leather panniers now look even better.
-As these have a decent 17 litre capacity and now simply click into place, they will be my pannier of choice for long trips.
+They have a decent 17 litre capacity and as they now simply click into place are much more useable.